 If no claims are made, the turn goes to the next Wind in anticlockwise order (East, South, West, North).

-Claims in Classic Mahjong have remained consistent since the beginnings of Chinese Mahjong, and include the following sets:
+Claims in Classic Mahjong have remained consistent since the beginning of the game, and include the following sets:

 A Chow functions similarly to straights in poker, formed using 3 sequential tiles from the same suit.
 A Chow can only be called if the tile comes from the player to the left of the caller.
 An example of a Chow using the Dots suit is shown below: